About Verizon Center

 In June 2010, Ted Leonsis became the majority owner of Verizon Center and formed Monumental Sports & Entertainment.
 The newly formed entity includes ownership of the NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics and Verizon Center.
 Monumental Sports & entertainment also manages Kettler Capitals Iceplex and the Patriot Center at George Mason University.

-As an arena in the heart of downtown Washington, D.C., Verizon Center has hosted a multitude of high-profile events in its history, ranging from the 1998 Stanley Cup Final to the NBA (2001) and WNBA (2002, 2007) All-Star games to the 2003 World Figure Skating Championship, the 2005 ACC Tournament, the first and second rounds of the NCAA Division I men’s basketball tournament (1998, 2002, 2008) as well as the second and third rounds (2011), the 2006 Washington Regional Round and the 2009 NCAA Frozen Four men’s hockey championship.
+As an arena in the heart of downtown Washington, D.C., Verizon Center has hosted a multitude of high-profile events in its history, ranging from the 1998 Stanley Cup Final to the NBA (2001) and WNBA (2002, 2007) All-Star games to the 2003 World Figure Skating Championship, the 2005 ACC Tournament, the first and second rounds of the NCAA Division I men’s basketball tournament (1998, 2002, 2008) as well as the second and third rounds (2011), the East Regional Round (2006, 2013) and the 2009 NCAA Frozen Four men’s hockey championship.
+In 2016, the arena will host the ACC Tournament for the second time.

 Located within the arena are 106 luxury suites, a high-definition center-hung scoreboard, an indoor basketball practice facility and 10 dressing rooms.
 The arena offers a variety of concession stands and restaurants with menu choices ranging from pizza at Papa John’s to donuts at Dunkin Donuts.
 Additional arena fare includes hot dogs, crab cakes, chicken fingers and deli sandwiches.
 Kosher, vegetarian, vegan and gluten-free options are also available.

-Other amenities in the arena include the private Owner’s Club, the private Acela Club Restaurant for club members, the Dewar’s 12 Coaches Club, The Players Club, The Clubhouse, Volkswagen Theatre, The Greene Turtle Sports Bar & Grille, Team Store and VIDA Fitness and Bang Salon.
+Other amenities in the arena include the private Owner’s Club, the private Acela Club Restaurant for club members, the Dewar’s 12 Coaches Club, The Players Club, The Clubhouse, Monumental Theater, The Greene Turtle Sports Bar & Grille, Team Store and VIDA Fitness and Bang Salon.